Injac/ExGrip.WinRT.AppBarControls/README.md

 *Events*

-*LeftAreaButtonClicked (when the user clicks on the left button) *ToggleAreaButtonClicked (when the user clicks the toggle button)
++LeftAreaButtonClicked (when the user clicks on the left button) +ToggleAreaButtonClicked (when the user clicks the toggle button)